ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 the ability to send a DMARC report via electronic mail.
 If not provided, Mail Receivers MUST NOT generate aggregate feedback reports.
 URIs not supported by Mail Receivers MUST be ignored.
-The aggregate feedback report format is described in (#aggregate-reports)
+The aggregate feedback report format is described in the DMARC reporting documents.

 ruf:
 :   Addresses to which message-specific failure information is to